This student will be introduced to major client-side web application design and development

 - Dynamic web pages with current web-related technologies

 - Design, develop, implement and complete web project

-- Module 11 - Working with Operators and Expressions
+- Working with Tables and Columns

-- Module 12 - Arrays, Loops and Conditional Statements
+- Exploring Arrays, Loops, and Conditional Statements

 Required text and materials

-Open Learning Faculty Member
+Open Learning Faculty Member Information

 An Open Learning Faculty Member is available to assist students.
-Primary communication is through the Learning Management System's "Mail" tool or by phone.
-Students will receive the necessary contact information when starting the course.
+Students will receive the necessary contact information at the start of the course.